jxnl/blog/docs/writing/posts/consulting.md

 4. Perceived difficulty of success

 If your content addresses one, great; if it addresses two, even better.
 If it addresses all four, you're golden.
 If you can demonstrate that you can deliver on those four things... you're winning.

+---

+If you want to try to write more with transcript check out [betterdictation.com](https://betterdictation.com).
+I'm not affiliated with them, but I've been using them for a while and it's been pretty good.